Background pattern

 Side effects of unknown frequency (cannot be estimated from available data):

-• Alterations in heart rate (arrhythmias), deterioration of cardiac impulse conduction from the atria to the ventricles (atrioventricular and branch block).
+• Alterations in heart rate (tachyarrhythmias), deterioration of the conduction of cardiac impulses from the atria to the ventricles (atrioventricular and bundle branch block).

 • Keratitis (inflammation of the cornea), excessive tear production (lacrimation).

-• Red discoloration of the urine for 1 or 2 days after administration.
+• Reddish coloration of the urine for 1 or 2 days after administration.

 • Itching, skin changes, skin sensitivity to light (photosensitivity), increased sensitivity of the irradiated skin area, dehydration, increased uric acid levels in the blood (hyperuricemia).